- PLAN YOUR VISIT

-Our chimpanzees are a senior group.
-Median life expectancy for chimpanzees in the wild is forties to fifties; in zoos, chimpanzees often live well beyond average life expectancy thanks to veterinary and keeper care.
-Our male, Cobby, is one of the oldest male chimpanzees in North American zoos.
+Median life expectancy for chimpanzees in the wild is forties to fifties; in zoos, chimpanzees often live well beyond average life expectancy thanks to advanced animal and veterinary care.
+Our Wellness Initiatives contribute greatly to their longevity, which includes preventative and individualized care and meeting the unique needs of senior animals through enrichment and adjustments to their environment.

 The hair of these tree-dwelling animals is long and coarse, usually dark brown or black.
 Baldness is common and more extensive in females.
 Males weigh from 126-176 pounds, while females weigh from 100-150 pounds.
 Long and muscular arms allow them to move easily through trees but most locomotion is done on all fours by knuckle-walking.
 Chimpanzees are capable of walking on their hind legs as well, but only with the toes turned inward.
 Chimps have opposable thumbs used for climbing, using tools, grooming, and grasping food.

-Lifespan in the wild is about 50 years, and up to 60 years in captivity.
+Lifespan in the wild is about 50 years, and up to 60 years under human care.

 The chimpanzee range includes equatorial forests of west and central Africa; in rainforests, deciduous forests and savanna woodlands.